-Beautifully maintained, and never chartered, Hyperlas is a lovely example of the Hylas 54 which was designed to go blue water sailing in comfort and safety while still giving you goose bumps from the sheer exhilaration of sailing a masterpiece.
+Beautifully maintained, and never chartered, Hyperlas is a lovely example of the Hylas 54, designed for blue water sailing in comfort and safety while still giving you goose bumps from the sheer exhilaration of sailing a masterpiece.

-Comfort comes with the huge master cabin aft with the centre-line king sized bed.
-A light and spacious salon which invites you to sit down, relax and soak in the quality of the surrounding workmanship.
-A galley with space to be creative.
-Two sleeping cabins forward giving guests space and privacy.
+Comfort comes in the huge aft master cabin with the centre-line king sized bed.
+She boasts a light and spacious salon which invites you to sit down, relax and soak in the quality of the surrounding workmanship.
+You also must see her galley with space to be creative.
+Finally, two sleeping cabins forward giving guests space and privacy.

-Joy of sailing comes from a German Frers designed hull.
-A mast reaching 73 feet above the water which enables roughly 1800 sq foot of sail to be flown which is easily handled using powered winches.
-Typically while on passage you do not need to leave the safety of the well designed cockpit.
-Solid, safe and forgiving is not uncommon in offshore designs, but combine that with the feeling of elation you will get when under sail and you begin to realize why the 54 is so special.
+Joy of sailing comes from a German Frers designed hull, a mast reaching 73 feet above the water which enables roughly 1800 sq foot of sail to be flown which is easily handled using powered winches, no need to leave the safety of the well designed cockpit while on passage.
+Solid, safe and forgiving is not uncommon in offshore designs, but combine that with the feeling of elation you will get when under sail and you begin to realize why this 54 is so special.

 Now it is your turn.
 Enjoy!

 - Nearly seven feet of headroom

 - Windows and skylights provide a bright airy environment.

 - Solid teak inlaid dining table is located to port with ample seating.
 A seat stores underneath the table and can be slid out to provide extra seating.